-Chat with a local specialist who can organize your trip
+Chat with a local specialist who can help organize your trip.

-February is considered one of the best months to visit South Africa, especially for northern hemisphere travelers escaping the cold winter snows.
+February is considered one of the best months to visit South Africa, especially for northern hemisphere travelers escaping the cold winter snow.
 Although summer is in full swing, the crowds of peak season begin to thin at this time, and the strong winds that batter Cape Town and coastal zones in January give way to pleasingly cool sea breezes.

 March is a fabulous time to visit South Africa as the country transitions into autumn, with warm weather and low rain nationwide.
 Those in the know consider this perhaps the best month overall.
 Kruger and the other major game parks will be green with fresh foliage, and there's room to spread out on Cape Town's beaches.
 And March also sees two of the country's biggest shindigs: the Klein-Karoo National Arts Festival and Cape Town Jazz Festival.

 By late April, the crowds have disappeared, and fall is here, with warm, generally dry weather throughout South Africa.
 In the north, safari destinations like Kruger emerge from months of heavy rain while the summer season of Cape Town is winding down.
 It's an excellent month for a more extended tour that combines regions, balancing the dry weather of the safari areas with still-warm sunny days in the Cape.

 Although the days are shortening, there's no doubt May is one of the best months to visit South Africa, especially if your main focus is a safari.
 While temperatures vary depending on the region, the mild weather will likely be pleasant, with sunshine and clear skies.
 Plus, you're not competing with summer crowds in most areas, except in the game parks, which are beginning to reach their prime.